FASTER: Rethinking Real-Time Flow VLAs: Methodology

 \textbf{Fine-tuning with Mixed Schedule.} Directly fine-tuning a pretrained VLA using HAS may introduce two challenges.
 First, existing pretrained models are optimized under a constant timestep schedule, thus naively switching to an index-dependent schedule can enlarge the fine-tuning gap, in addition to the distribution shift.
 Second, when randomly selecting $\rho\sim\mathcal{U}(0, 1)$, there exists a high probability that the corresponding local timestep for near-term actions becomes zero.
 This could collapse the learning of these actions since the inputs are constantly ground-truth and potentially deteriorating rollout performance.

-To address these issues, we introduce a mixed scheduling strategy for fine-tuning.
+To address these issues, we introduce a mixed scheduling strategy to augment fine-tuning.
 Concretely, given a mixing probability $p$, each action sample in a training batch utilizes HAS with probability $p$, and retains the original constant schedule with probability $1-p$.
-The mixed schedule enables the model to learn the flow matching velocity under both timestep parameterizations, thereby improving robustness to the schedule variation across the action horizon.
+The mixed schedule forces the model to learn the flow matching velocity field under both timestep parameterizations, thereby improving robustness to the schedule variation across the action horizon.
 It is worth noting that the proposed scheduling methodology can be readily incorporated into the standard fine-tuning pipeline of flow-based VLAs, without any architecture modifications or additional training cost.

 \textbf{Synergization with Action Conditioning.} HAS naturally synergizes with the action conditioning technique proposed in Training-time RTC~\cite{trainingrtc}, which conditions both training and sampling on the action prefixes by treating them as fully denoised.
 Under our adaptive schedule, early actions frequently receive timesteps close to zero, while future actions are assigned progressively larger timesteps.
 This pattern is inherently consistent with the principle of action conditioning.
 Moreover, it encourages the model to learn a more structured mapping between timestep values and the degree of noise interpolation relative to the target actions, thereby strengthening its understanding of temporally conditioned generation.
-Action conditioning is integrated into HAS with an offset on the index, and we provide a detailed description in the supplementary material.
+Action conditioning is integrated into HAS with an offset on the index, and we provide a detailed description in Appendix~\ref{supp:has_ac}.